ARM-software/armnn/README.md

 * Android NDK: [How to use Android NDK to build Arm NN](BuildGuideAndroidNDK.md)
 * Cross compilation from x86_64 Ubuntu to arm64 Linux: [Arm NN Cross Compilation](BuildGuideCrossCompilation.md)
-* Native compilation under arm64 Debian 9
+* Native compilation under aarch64 Debian 9

-Arm NN is written using portable C++14 and the build system uses [CMake](https://cmake.org/) so it is possible to build for a wide variety of target platforms, from a wide variety of host environments.
+Arm NN is written using portable C++14 and the build system uses [CMake](https://cmake.org/), therefore it is possible to build for a wide variety of target platforms, from a wide variety of host environments.

 The armnn/tests directory contains tests used during Arm NN development.
 Many of them depend on third-party IP, model protobufs and image files not distributed with Arm NN.
 The dependencies of some of the tests are available freely on the Internet, for those who wish to experiment.

-The 'armnn/samples' directory contains SimpleSample.cpp.
-A very basic example of the ArmNN SDK API in use.
+The 'armnn/samples' directory contains SimpleSample.cpp, a very basic example of the ArmNN SDK API in use.

 The 'ExecuteNetwork' program, in armnn/tests/ExecuteNetwork, has no additional dependencies beyond those required by Arm NN and the model parsers.
 It takes any model and any input tensor, and simply prints out the output tensor.
-Run with no arguments to see command-line help.
+Run it with no arguments to see command-line help.

 The 'ArmnnConverter' program, in armnn/src/armnnConverter, has no additional dependencies beyond those required by Arm NN and the model parsers.
 It takes a model in TensorFlow format and produces a serialized model in Arm NN format.
-Run with no arguments to see command-line help.
-Note that this program can only convert models for which all operations are supported by the serialization tool (src/armnnSerializer).
+Run it with no arguments to see command-line help.
+Note that this program can only convert models for which all operations are supported by the serialization tool [src/armnnSerializer](src/armnnSerializer/README.md).

 The 'ArmnnQuantizer' program, in armnn/src/armnnQuantizer, has no additional dependencies beyond those required by Arm NN and the model parsers.
 It takes a 32-bit float network and converts it into a quantized asymmetric 8-bit or quantized symmetric 16-bit network.
 Static quantization is supported by default but dynamic quantization can be enabled if CSV file of raw input tensors is specified.
-Run with no arguments to see command-line help.
+Run it with no arguments to see command-line help.

-Note that Arm NN needs to be built against a particular version of ARM's Compute Library.
-The get_compute_library.sh in the scripts subdirectory will clone the compute library from the review.mlplatform.org github repository into a directory alongside armnn named 'clframework' and checkouts the correct revision
+Note that Arm NN needs to be built against a particular version of [ARM's Compute Library](https://github.com/ARM-software/ComputeLibrary).
+The get_compute_library.sh in the scripts subdirectory will clone the compute library from the review.mlplatform.org github repository into a directory alongside armnn named 'clframework' and checks out the correct revision.

 ### License